10 of the Best Extra Dog-Friendly Cafes in Sydney

 Your pup hasn’t been overlooked, with their very own menu.
 One of the most popular dishes is the Doggie Greek Mix, with lamb and sweet potatoes topped with warm oats and a dollop of dog yoghurt.
 Or for something smaller, order the Paws Bites miniature treats.

 Dogs are welcome at the outdoor tables at their Concord location.
-Their two newer locations in Leichhardt and St Leonards are also dog-friendly, with the same fabulous menu for dogs.
+Their newer location in Leichhardt is also dog-friendly, with the same fabulous menu for dogs.

 You May Also Like